SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot/README.md

 # Myuu-Anti-Shiny-Discord-Bot

+# What is this used for?
+If you play Myuu bot, this is really useful for you but maybe harms the market.
+Currently it prevents these from getting killed: Shiny Pokémon and Greninja-Ash.
+This helps you not accidently kill any rare Pokémon you've been hunting for a while.
+(Thanks to NebbyBot's top.gg description)

 # Why I made it?
 Since, I was legit fed up of NebbyBot's lag (not criticising it), I decided to make my own but in python and host it in replit.
 It took me around 2hrs at max.